Fine Tuning Argument

 The degree of fine-tuning of the universe needed to bring forth life is an unknown factor, so it can neither be used to give weight to arguments in favor of a Creator, nor against.

-Such argument center around one of two points: (1) the degree of fine tuning needed to produce a universe with physical constants, such as gravity and electromagnetism, needed to produce atoms and molecules, or (2) the degree of fine tuning needed in and around earth, the environment of our solar system and galaxy, the size and position of the moon and so on, needed to maintain life on a planet surface.
+Such argument center around one of two points: (1) the degree of fine tuning needed to produce a universe with physical constants, such as gravity and electromagnetism, needed to produce metallic atoms and complex molecules without which life as we know it cannot exist, or (2) the degree of fine tuning needed in and around earth, the environment of our solar system and galaxy, the size and position of the moon and so on, needed to maintain life on a planet surface.

 As for the first form of the argument, regarding universal physical constants, we have no second universe to which to compare this one.
 As for the second, regarding astronomical conditions, we have no other example of other forms of life evolving under other conditions on other planets, or elsewhere.